Anguilla

 • Insurance details

-For visiting teams, the important point is consistency.
-The crew list used for immigration support should match the crew list used for permit requests.
+Important: The crew list used for immigration support should match the crew list used for permit requests.
 Equipment details should match customs paperwork.
 Insurance should reflect the real activity on the ground.
+Hoodlum keeps these documents aligned throughout the process.

 Film Permits and Production Approval

+Securing Anguilla film permits is not a single process.
 Film authorisation is generally handled through the Government of Anguilla, the ministry responsible for tourism and relevant local authorities.
 Depending on the shoot, additional stakeholders may include private property owners, hotel management, police, port authorities, beach managers, aviation authorities or customs.
+A trusted film fixer in Anguilla will know exactly which authority handles each approval and how to frame requests efficiently.

 • Production title and synopsis